NBISweden/rke-openstack/README.md

 rega provision setup
 ```

-## Release resources
+## Releasing resources

 You can release the resources by running `destroy` with the desired modules.
-By default only the infra modules will be released.
+By default all modules will be deleted.

 ```
 rega destroy --modules=[infra,k8s,all]